Natural Features of Seitseminen National Park

 The heart of the National Park is the old-growth forest of Multiharju , which has been protected already in 1910.
 The oldest shield bark pines are almost 400 years old, and there are still marks of the past forest fires on their stems.
 Here and there in the shadows of the ancient spruce forest there are handsome old Aspens (Populus tremula), but most of the deciduous trees have fallen to the ground and become overgrown with moss a long time ago.

 Old growth forests are also found around Lake Pitkäjärvi, along River Seitsemisjoki, and on forest islands on the bogs.
-Many hole nesters live in the old forests: the Eurasian Pygmy Owl (Glaucidium passerinum), the Ural Owl (Strix uralensis), the Three-toed Woodpecker (Picoides tridactylus), the Red-breasted Flycatcher (Ficedula parva), and the Siberian Flying Squirrel (Pteromys volans) which in the 2000 Red List evaluation was classified as vulnerable.
+Many hole nesters live in the old forests: the Eurasian Pygmy Owl (Glaucidium passerinum), the Ural Owl (Strix uralensis), the Three-toed Woodpecker (Picoides tridactylus), the Red-breasted Flycatcher (Ficedula parva), and the Siberian Flying Squirrel (Pteromys volans).

 The plants and lichen species of the old forests also include the Northern Coral-root (Corallorhiza trifida), the Lung lichen (Lobaria pulmonaria), and a lichen species called Nephroma resupinatum.
 Decayed wood offers habitat for many threatened insects.